VYO Chamber & Orchestral Summer Intensive

 Assistant Professor of Viola

 David Samuel is a member of the esteemed Alexander String Quartet and toured the world for eight years with the Afiara Quartet.
 He formerly served as associate principal viola with the Auckland (New Zealand) Philharmonia Orchestra.
-David attended The Juilliard School, earning bachelor’s and master’s degrees.
+Samuel attended The Juilliard School, earning bachelor’s and master’s degrees.
 Read more +

 Bethany Wiese, tuba